sugarlabs/www/README.md

 The license information of all the dependencies/libraries used in the code can be found in the **LicenseInformation.txt** file in the root folder.

 ### Usage of code snippets:
-For few parts of the code, I have used code snippets available online.
+For a few parts of the code, I have used code snippets available online.
 The list of all the code snippets which I referred to are:
 1. https://codepen.io/martinvd/pen/xbQJom
 2. https://bootstrapious.com/p/bootstrap-sidebar
 3. https://bootsnipp.com/snippets/1mo8Z